simprecicchiani/ThinkPad-T460s-macOS-OpenCore/README.md

 - 20201007:
 MacOS 10.15.7 support tested;
-Bootloader and kexts updated to [October 2020 release](https://dortania.github.io/hackintosh/updates/2020/10/05/acidanthera-october.html).
+Bootloader and kexts updated to [October 2020 release](https://dortania.github.io/hackintosh/updates/2020/10/05/acidanthera-october.html);
+New "How this repo is updated" and "How to update the bootloader" sections in README.

 - 20200921:
 Provided some guides and illustrations for recently added drivers.